jm-merchan/Simple_Boundary_Demo/README.md

 }
 ```

 After the deployment we need to "Refresh" the Boundary Desktop Client to obtain the list of new scopes and targets.
-After this we can check access to the database using the different roles.
+Next we can check access to the database using the different roles.

 ![1689666736342](image/README/1689666736342.png)